microsoft/vscode-java-test/runner-config.md

 ]
 ```

-> Note: The first configuration item in the array will be used as the default configuration when you trigger `Run Test` or `Debug Test`
+> Note: The commands `Run With Configuration` and `Debug With Configuration` are **removed** from version `0.14.0`.
+The extension will let you select the configuration if it detects there are customized configuration available.

 ## Property Details

-The value of `java.test.config` is an object array, each object is a configuration item, which may have following properties:
+The value of `java.test.config` is an **object** or an **object array**, each object is a configuration item, which may have following properties:

 | Property Name | Description | Default Value |
 |---|---|---|